MatthijsMud/Godot-Gestures/README.md

 To alleviate this issue somewhat, this project provides alternative means to input certain gestures; Instead relying on mouse clicks/movements, scrolling and some keyboard presses to modify the gestures on the fly.

-> :info: **Note:** These emulated gestures aren't a perfect replacement for the ones based on touches.
+> :warning: **Warning:** These emulated gestures aren't a perfect replacement for the ones based on touches.
 They should however make it possible for more easily creating cross-platform applications with different input methods.

 ## Supported gestures